wienkit/beslist-shopitem-api-php-client/README.md

 $this->client->updateShopItem($shopId, $itemId, $update);
 ```

-See the tests folder for more information
+See the tests folder for more information and examples